ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-intro.md

   years:  2016, 2019

-lastupdated: "2019-01-23"
+lastupdated: "2019-02-15"

 ---

 # VMware and Skate Advisor Concept Car introduction
+{: #vcscar-intro}

 The following reference architecture is a “concept car”, that is, a mechanism to highlight and show technologies solving real world problems.
 The “concept car” in no way represents a readily available service today.

 The reference architecture also provides the following information:

 -   Provides common language for the various stakeholders.
 -   Provides consistency of technology implementation to solve problems.
 -   Supports the validation of solutions against a proven reference architecture.
 -   Encourage adherence to common standards, specifications, and patterns.

 ## About the ACME Skate Advisor
+{: #vcscar-intro-about}

 We wanted to demonstrate an interaction between Watson artificial intelligence and machine learning in a real way and through it explore